-Assistant Director of the Black Cultural Center
+Associate Director of the Black Cultural Center

 M.Div., Vanderbilt University

-Nicole Malveaux is the Assistant Director of the Bishop Joseph Johnson Black Cultural Center.
+Nicole Malveaux is the Associate Director of the Bishop Joseph Johnson Black Cultural Center.
 A native of Houston, Texas, Nicole attended Fisk University where she received a B.A. in English.
 After graduating from Fisk University, she worked in Human Resources as a recruiter for Marathon Oil.
 Nicole left corporate America to follow her true passion: working with and inspiring youth.
 For almost a decade, she worked in secondary education, teaching American and British Literature respectively.

 Nicole graduated from Vanderbilt Divinity School with a Master of Divinity in 2016, where she was a Cal Turner Fellow.
 She is a proud member of Alpha Kappa Alpha Sorority, Inc. In her spare time, Nicole enjoys Facetiming with her niece, nephew, and mom, traveling and going on foodie adventures with her friends.
 She is an avid photographer, enjoys writing short stories, and is a voracious reader.